DoctorMcKay/node-steam-user/README.md

 Emitted when a new trade session has started (either as a result of someone accepting a Steam trade request, an in-game (TF2) trade request, or something else).

 The trade is now available at http://steamcommunity.com/trade/<SteamID>, and can be automated with [`node-steam-trade`](https://github.com/seishun/node-steam-trade).

+### user
+- `sid` - A `SteamID` object for the user whose data we just received
+- `user` - An object containing the user's persona data

+Emitted when Steam sends us persona information about a user.
+The [`users`](#users) property isn't yet updated when this is emitted, so you can compare to see what changed.

+### user#id
+- `sid` - A `SteamID` object for the user whose data we just received
+- `user` - An object containing the user's persona data

+Same as [`user`](#user), but for a specific ID.
+For example, to only get updates for [U:1:46143802], bind a listener to `user#76561198006409530`.

+### group
+- `sid` - A `SteamID` object for the group whose data we just received
+- `group` - An object containing the group's data

+Emitted when Steam sends us information about a Steam group.
+The [`groups`](#groups) property isn't yet updated when this is emitted, so you can compare to see what changed.

+### group#id
+- `sid` - A `SteamID` object for the group whose data we just received
+- `group` - An object containing the group's data

+Same as [`group`](#group), but for a specific ID.

+### groupEvent
+- `sid` - A `SteamID` object for the group who just posted/started an event
+- `headline` - The name of the event
+- `date` - A `Date` object for the event's start time
+- `gid` - The event's GID (link to the event page at https://steamcommunity.com/gid/<SteamID>/event/<GID>)
+- `gameID` - The AppID of the game which this event is associated with

+Emitted when a group schedules a new event, or a new event starts.

+### groupEvent#id
+- `sid` - A `SteamID` object for the group who just posted/started an event
+- `headline` - The name of the event
+- `date` - A `Date` object for the event's start time
+- `gid` - The event's GID (link to the event page at https://steamcommunity.com/gid/<SteamID>/event/<GID>)
+- `gameID` - The AppID of the game which this event is associated with

+Same as [`groupEvent`](#groupevent), but for a specific group SteamID.

+### groupAnnouncement
+- `sid` - A `SteamID` object for the group who just posted an announcement
+- `headline` - The title of the announcement
+- `gid` - The announcement's GID (link to the announcement page at https://steamcommunity.com/gid/<SteamID>/announcements/detail/<GID>)

+Emitted when a group posts a new announcement.

+### groupAnnouncement#id
+- `sid` - A `SteamID` object for the group who just posted an announcement
+- `headline` - The title of the announcement
+- `gid` - The announcement's GID (link to the announcement page at https://steamcommunity.com/gid/<SteamID>/announcements/detail/<GID>)

+Same as [`groupAnnouncement`](#groupannouncement), but for a specific group SteamID.

+### friendRelationship
+- `sid` - A `SteamID` object for the user whose relationship with us just changed
+- `relationship` - A value from `EFriendRelationship`

+Emitted when our relationship with a particular user changes.
+For example, `EFriendRelationship.RequestRecipient` means that we got invited as a friend, `EFriendRelationship.None` means that we got unfriended.

+The [`myFriends`](#myfriends) property isn't yet updated when this is emitted, so you can compare to the old value to see what changed.

+### groupRelationship
+- `sid` - A `SteamID` object for the group whose relationship with us just changed
+- `relationship` - A value from `EFriendRelationship`

+Emitted when our relationship with a particular Steam group changes.

+The [`myGroups`](#mygroups) property isn't yet updated when this is emitted, so you can compare to the old value to see what changed.

+### friendsList

+Emitted when our friends list is downloaded from Steam after logon.

+### groupList

+Emitted when our group list is downloaded from Steam after logon.